Stylie777/L6MajorProject/README.md

 ### v0.1 - Inital Release
 - Support for checking the earlyclobber contraint for the VHCADD instruction

+### v0.2 - Support for Pytest
+- Updated the logic to utilise Python's Pytest module.

 <!-- Hyperlinks -->
 [llvm-project]:https://github.com/llvm/llvm-project